20Scoops-CNX/solidity-utils/README.md

 # Solidity Utils

-We want to improve solidity basic skill also we create a basic library for learning and practice you can see how to use below:
+We want to improve solidity basic skill and we also create a basic library for learning and practice.
+You can see how to use as below:

 ```javascript
 pragma solidity ^0.4.16;